Key takeaways

 Expect to have your personal finances scrutinized to verify that you can indeed pay back both loans.
 You still need a strong credit score: about 700 or higher, though some lenders might offer them to people with scores as low as 680.

-It’s wise to reduce your debt-to-income ratio (DTI) ratio as much as possible before applying, too.
+It’s wise to reduce your debt-to-income (DTI) ratio as much as possible before applying, too.
 You should aim for a DTI of 36 percent or less, including the repayments of both loans.
 Some lenders might be willing to go a bit higher than that.

 Alternatives to a piggyback loan

 • FHA loan – Backed by the Federal Housing Administration, an FHA loan allows you to get away with as little as 3.5 percent down on a home purchase.
 You can also qualify for this loan with subpar credit.
-The program requires a minimum credit score of 580 for the 3.5 percent down payment.
+The program requires a minimum credit score of 580 for a 3.5 percent down payment.
 If your credit score is between 500 and 579, you’ll need to put down 10 percent.

 • VA loan – If you’ve served or are active in the military, you’re eligible for a loan backed by the U.S. Department of Veterans Affairs, and you don’t have to put any money down to get it.